tmuras/moodle-debian/auth/shibboleth/README.txt

    Options' and click on the the 'Shibboleth' settings.

 3. Fill in the fields of the form.
-The fields 'Username', 'First name', 'Surname', etc should contain the name of the environment variables of the Shibboleth attributes that you want to map onto the corresponding Moodle variable (e.g. 'HTTP_SHIB_PERSON_SURNAME' for the person's last name, refer the Shibboleth documentation or the documentation of your Shibboleth
+The fields 'Username', 'First name', 'Surname', etc. should contain the name of the environment variables of the Shibboleth attributes that you want to map onto the corresponding Moodle variable (e.g. 'HTTP_SHIB_PERSON_SURNAME' for the person's last name, refer the Shibboleth documentation or the documentation of your Shibboleth